intel/cassian/src/test_suites/oclc/oclc_sub_group_functions/README.md

 * Description:
   * Run OpenCL C kernel that calls `sub_group_broadcast` in multiple work-groups and sub-groups.
   * Output is compared against reference values computed on the host.
-* Expectations: Work-items in a sub-group are properly synchronized and computed values are correct.
+* Expectations:
+  * Each work-item register its own value as subgroup id to be broadcasted.
+In the same time calls to save results of broadcasting in results table from each work-item in the subgroups.
+Finally each work-item checks if in results table are correct values (broadcasting happened for each work-item).
 * Parameters:
   * Data types: `char`, `uchar`, `short`, `ushort`, `int`, `uint`, `long`, `ulong`, `float`, `half`, `double`.
   * Dimensions: 1D, 2D, 3D.
-  * Values:
-    * Each work item register its own value as subgroup id to be broadcasted.
-In the same time calls to save results of bradcasting in results table from each work item in the subgrups.
-Finally each workitem checks if in results table are correct values (broad casting happened for each work item)

 ### `get_sub_group_id`
 * Status: Done